 Robin DeAngelis’s book on White Fragility has made the bestseller list because its message has touched a nerve.
 “White women’s tears” has become a meme because when confronted with their racially insensitive behavior, too often some White women have burst into tears with the result that they garner sympathy and escape accountability.

 Since DeAngelis’s book came out, I have seen a change already – organizations updating their approaches to diversity and inclusion.
 White men and women more freely acknowledging their uncertainty and willingness to learn.
 Black people speaking up more frequently when we encounter insensitivities.
-I wrote about revelations about personal friends of mine in a previous blog.
+I wrote about revelations about personal friend of mine in a previous blog.

 This is uncertain terrain.
 Guilt.
 Anger.
 Sadness.
 Hope.
 Protests.
 Pandemic.
 None of us have the answers.